DISIC/jitsi-meet-metrics-collector/README.md

     mongoose: mongoose //the mongoose object must be connected already in the application,
     confPattern: new RegExp('your regexp string here'),
     authorizedRegions: array of strings of the authorized regions,
-    jmmcCollection: the name of your collection of type string }
+    jmmcCollection: the name of your collection of type string, }